 (1) Where it appears to the Chief Commissioner to be desirable, in relation to a matter falling within the jurisdiction of the Commission, that a conference be held with a corresponding authority, the Chief Commissioner may, if that authority is willing, confer with that authority, or arrange for another commissioner to confer with that authority, with a view to securing coordination between any decision made or to be made under this Act and any decision made or to be made by that authority.

-(2) Where it appears to the Chief Commissioner to be desirable, the Chief Commissioner may confer with the Fair Work Commission in relation to the exercise, or the proposed exercise, of the powers of the Commission under section 80ZG.
+(2) Where it appears to the Chief Commissioner to be desirable, the Chief Commissioner may confer with the FW Commission in relation to the exercise, or the proposed exercise, of the powers of the Commission under section 80ZG.

-(3) In subsection (1) corresponding authority means the Fair Work Commission or any board or court of conciliation or arbitration or other tribunal, body or persons having authority under the laws of another State or a Territory of the Commonwealth to exercise any power of conciliation or arbitration with reference to industrial relations, or any special board constituted under any law of another State or a Territory relating to factories, or any other board, court, tribunal or body of another State or Territory prescribed for the purposes of this section.
+(3) In subsection (1) corresponding authority means the FW Commission or any board or court of conciliation or arbitration or other tribunal, body or persons having authority under the laws of another State or a Territory to exercise any power of conciliation or arbitration with reference to industrial relations, or any special board constituted under any law of another State or a Territory relating to factories, or any other board, court, tribunal or body of another State or Territory prescribed for the purposes of this section.

 [Section 80ZI inserted: No. 94 of 1984 s.
 47; amended: No. 53 of 2011 s.
 39; No. 39 of 2018 s.
-55.]
+55; No. 30 of 2021 s.
+75(1) and 78(7).]

 80ZJ.
-Commission may exercise powers conferred by Fair Work Act 2009 (Cwlth) etc.
+Commission may exercise powers conferred by FW Act or prescribed enactments

-(1) Subject to this Act the Commission may exercise the powers conferred on it by or under such of the provisions as may be prescribed of the Fair Work Act 2009 (Commonwealth) or of any other prescribed enactment.
+(1) Subject to this Act the Commission may exercise the powers conferred on it by or under such of the provisions as may be prescribed of the FW Act or of any other prescribed enactment.

-(2) A decision made by the Commission in exercise of the powers referred to in subsection (1) shall, for the purposes of this Act, be deemed not to have been made by the Commission under this Act.
+(2) A decision made by the Commission in exercise of the powers referred to in subsection (1) is, for the purposes of this Act, taken not to have been made by the Commission under this Act.

 [Section 80ZJ inserted: No. 94 of 1984 s.
 47; amended: No. 53 of 2011 s.
-37.]
+37; No. 30 of 2021 s.
+75(1), 76(7) and 78(6).]

 Part III — Enforcement of Act, awards, industrial agreements and orders